IbtissemMaoui777/MyProject_DataMining/README.md

          ** Assigning of classes to the tweets.
          ** Calculate the total number in each category.
   ***
-## Kmeans:
+• Kmeans( is a method of vector quantization, originally from signal processing, that aims to partition n observations into k clusters in which each observation belongs to thecluster with the nearest mean (cluster centers or cluster centroid), serving as a prototype of the cluster.):

-• Using the elbow method to find the optimal number of clusters.
+           ** Using the elbow method to find the optimal number of clusters.

-• Appending the WCSS to the list (kmeans.inertia_ returns the WCSS value for an initialized cluster).
+           ** Appending the WCSS to the list (kmeans.inertia_ returns the WCSS value for an initialized cluster).

-• Fitting kmeans to dataset.
+           ** Fitting kmeans to dataset.

-• Visualising the clusters.
+           ** Visualising the clusters.